garygr2002/Rebalance/README.md

 ### Account Weight Stock

 The weight stock begins at column 113, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to equity (or stock) investments.
-If this field, and that for bonds, cash and real estate sum to 100, then the specified weight is actually a percent assigned to equities.
+If this field, and that for bonds, cash and real estate sum to 100, then the specified weight is actually a percent assigned to stocks.

 ### Account Weight Bond

 The weight bond begins at column 120, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to bond investments.
-If this field, and that for equities, cash and real estate sum to 100, then the specified weight is actually a percent assigned to bonds.
+If this field, and that for stocks, cash and real estate sum to 100, then the specified weight is actually a percent assigned to bonds.

 ### Account Weight Cash

 The weight cash begins at column 127, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to cash investments (e.g. checking or savings accounts, or CDs).
-If this field, and that for equities, bonds and real estate sum to 100, then the specified weight is actually a percent assigned to cash.
+If this field, and that for stocks, bonds and real estate sum to 100, then the specified weight is actually a percent assigned to cash.

 ### Account Weight Real-Estate

 The weight real-estate begins at column 134, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to real estate investments (e.g. real property or shares in a trust).
-If this field, and that for equities, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.
+If this field, and that for stocks, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.

 ### Synthesizer Type

 The synthesizer type begins at column 141, and may be up to 16 characters long.
 The field is typically not specified for accounts where the value does not need to be synthesized.
 Accounts whose value may need to be synthesized include annuities, social security, or pensions.
 If specified, the content is constrained to one of the following strings: "Averaging", "CPI_Annuity", "Negation", "No_CPI_Annuity", or "Social_Security".
 Case is not important.

-Monthly annuitized payments for CPI-adjusted, No-CPI-adjusted and Social Security are given per-investor in the portfolio file.
+Monthly annuitized payments for CPI-adjusted, Non-CPI-adjusted and Social Security are given per-investor in the portfolio file.
 If the value of the account is not explicitly specified in the holding file, then the software will attempt to synthesize the value of the account using the indicated synthesizer.
-It will do this based on the monthly payment, the life expectancy of the investor (also given in the portfolio file), and the expected rate of inflation (for no-CPI adjusted annuities).
+It will do this based on the monthly payment, the life expectancy of the investor (also given in the portfolio file), and the expected rate of inflation (for non-CPI adjusted annuities).

 For accounts that estimate valuations of real estate, the user may create a synthesized account that is the negated sum of the estimates, plus their average.
 The sum of the synthesized account and all the estimates will produce a single, positive average.
 This valuation of this type of account is the work of an averaging synthesizer.
-See the Referenced Accounts field.
+See the [Referenced Accounts](#referenced-accounts) field.

 ### Referenced Accounts